azzandwi1/identifying-indonesian-gambling-websites-using-multimodal-late-fusion-technique/README.md

 # Identifying Indonesian Gambling Websites Using Multimodal Late Fusion Technique

 This repository contains the implementation of my undergraduate thesis: **"Penerapan Multimodal Late Fusion untuk Identifikasi Situs Web Judi Online di Indonesia"**.
-The research focuses on experimenting with multimodal deep learning models to detect online gambling websites in Indonesia by combining **visual (screenshot)** and **textual (OCR-extracted content)** features using using a late fusion strategy.
+The research focuses on experimenting with multimodal deep learning models to detect online gambling websites in Indonesia by combining **visual (screenshot)** and **textual (OCR-extracted content)** features using a late fusion strategy.

 ---